Jasur-Ramazonov/sleepnest/README.md

 <p align="center">
   <img src="/public/Screenshot.png" width="600"/>
 </p>
-This website is an e-commerce platform dedicated to ties.
-Users can browse various tie collections, view detailed information about each product, add their favorite ties to a wishlist, and share their personal reviews and feedback.
+Developed a responsive e-commerce web application for showcasing and selling ties, enabling users to browse products, add items to a wishlist, and leave reviews.
+Improved user experience and maintainability by managing global state with Redux Toolkit and styling the UI with Tailwind CSS using responsive utility classes like md: and lg:.
+The project features reusable React components and is fully optimized for both desktop and mobile devices.